JanaLasser/network_extraction/README.md

 	```
 	for all the packages you downloaded.

-3. Navigate to the folder /neat and run
+3. Navigate to the folder /NET and run
 	```
-	python setup_C_neat_functions.py build_ext --inplace
+	python setup_C_net_functions.py build_ext --inplace
 	```
-	A file named *C_neat_functions.pyc* should have bean created in the \neat directory
+	A file named *C_net_functions.pyc* should have bean created in the \NET directory
 	Compilation might be abortet with the message "error: Unable to find vcvarsall.bat"
 	There is a relatively easy fix for that (based on [this stack overflow post](http://stackoverflow.com/questions/2817869/error-unable-to-find-vcvarsall-bat)):
 	Install Visual studio 2013 and set the environment variable by running